-Prerequisite: None.
 Lecture, 1 hour; laboratory, 4 hours.
-Office spreadsheet applications using Microsoft Excel.
+This course provides a detailed study of business applications using Microsoft Excel or a similar software.
+Topics include the commands, formats, and functions of the software with emphasis on its use as a problem solving and financial analysis tool.
+Students will learn to create macros, customize toolbars and menus, and integrate Excel with other applications.
 Covers the creation, editing, formatting and printing of worksheets.
-Emphasis is on preparing computerized worksheets, using formulas and functions to analyze data, and simplifying office accounting procedures.
+Emphasizes preparing computerized worksheets, using formulas and functions to analyze data, prepare graphs, and simplify office accounting procedures.
+Fulfills CAOT AA degree and Certificate requirements.